NickvisionApps/libnick/docs/database.md

   void registerFunction(const std::string& name, const std::function<void(const SqlContext&)>& func, int expectedArgs = -1)
   ```
     - Accepts: The name of the sql function, name, the actual sql function, func, and the number of arguments the sql function expects to receive, expectedArgs (specify -1 for unlimited number of args).
+    - Throws: `std::runtime_error` if there is an error in executing the sql statement.
 - ```cpp
   SqlDatabase& operator=(const SqlDatabase& database)
   ```